 In Florida, a pediatric malpractice claim can be brought against nearly all persons or entities that provide health care.
-This includes emergency room doctors, physicians, specialists, nurses, anesthesiologists, optometrists and pharmacists, just to name a few.
+This includes emergency room doctors, physicians, specialists, nurses, anesthesiologists, optometrists, and pharmacists, just to name a few.

 Bringing a pediatric malpractice claim against a health care professional is extremely difficult.
 To prevail, even more.
-Several studies have agreed that legal action is being initiated only in about one in ten cases of serious medical negligence, and only in one percent of all adverse medical events.
+Several studies have concluded that legal action is being initiated only in about one in ten cases of serious medical negligence, and only in one percent of all adverse medical events.

 According to nationwide statistics, only about 30 percent of all medical malpractice cases that proceed to trial result in a verdict in favor of the patient.
 That means that physicians win about 70 percent of the cases tried in court every year.

 In comparison with most injury-related cases, pediatric malpractice claims reach the trial phase more often since medical professionals, and their insurers, are more willing to let things play out in court.

 Not every bad medical outcome is negligence, but that does not mean that an error was not made.
 To prevail in a medical malpractice claim, a few things need to be proven: